gsuuon/model.nvim/README.md

 - `on_error: fun(data: any, label?: string): nil` - Called by the provider to pass error data and an optional label during a completion request.

 #### ChatPrompt
+`params` are generally data that go directly into the request sent by the provider (e.g. content, temperature). `options` are used by the provider to know how to handle the request (e.g. server url or model name if a local LLM).

 Setup `require('model').setup({chats = { [chat name] = ChatPrompt, .. }})`
 Run `:Mchat [chat name]`
 - `provider: Provider` - The provider for this chat prompt.
 - `create: fun(input: string, context: Context): string | ChatContents` - Converts input and context into the first message text or ChatContents, which are written into the new chat buffer.
-- `run: fun(messages: ChatMessage[], config: ChatConfig): table | fun(resolve: fun(params: table): nil )` - Converts chat messages and configuration into completion request parameters.
-This function returns a table containing the required parameters for generating completions, or it can return a function that takes a callback to resolve the parameters.
+- `run: fun(messages: ChatMessage[], config: ChatConfig): table | fun(resolve: fun(params: table): nil )` - Converts chat messages and configuration into completion request params.
+This function returns a table containing the required params for generating completions, or it can return a function that takes a callback to resolve the params.
 - `system?: string` - Optional system instruction used to provide specific instructions for the provider.
 - `params?: table` - Static request parameters that are provided to the provider during completion generation.
 - `options?: table` - Provider options, which can be customized by the user to modify the chat prompt behavior.